charlottitje/rRNA-depleation-project/README.md

    file containing the Snakemake pipeline
 - scripts/
    directory containing all the custom python scripts for the pipeline

+#### instal dependencys:

+install or create a conda enviornment with the folowing tools:

+Barrnap version 0.9

+Bowtie version 1.2.2

+#### create genomes dir:

+create a new directory named genomes in wich the genomic sequences can be placed.

 - genomes/
    empty directory in with to place the genome fasta files of the species of interest, formatted as: species_name.fna

-#### Create a conda environment with the following tools:

-Barrnap version 0.9

-Bowtie version 1.2.2

 ## Input